hpca-uji/PyDTNN/CONTRIBUTING.md

   ---
 - Use `from __future__ import annotations` instead of string type annotations, it is more legible and will be default moving forward.

+  ---
+- If model or components structure changes, update the `Structure` section of this document accordingly.

 # Knowledge
 - In components, `__init__` is used for model-agnostic configuration, and `_model_init` for model specific configuration, and `_post_init` and resource allocation.